I Replaced Squarespace in 2 Hours for $0/Month

 • Build step: None

 The site is a single HTML file.
 You can open it in any browser, on any computer, right now.
 No npm install.
 No build.
 No framework updates to worry about.
-If Cloudflare Pages disappeared tomorrow, we’d drag the file to any static host and be live in minutes.
+If Cloudflare Pages disappeared tomorrow, I’d drag the file to any static host and be live in minutes.

 What This Actually Proves